zammad/zammad-user-documentation/basics/work-with-tickets.rst

 problem to create a new ticket while editing an existing one.
 Simply switch back to the other tab.

+For the most changes (except tags or rename title, for example), an explicit update of the ticket is needed.
+So make sure to click the **Update** button on the right side of the footer bar when you are happy with your changes.

 Changing Ticket Attributes
 --------------------------

-As you already know, there are additional ticket attributes like group, priority and owner you can set.
-Visit :doc:`ticket-basics` to learn more about them.
+As you may know, there are additional ticket attributes such as group, priority and owner that you can set.
+If you haven't read :doc:`ticket-basics` yet, check it out to learn more.

 Create a New Article
 --------------------